top of page

 medium: used metal hangers, aluminum rods, steel and plastic wires, old photographs

-In my works, I use countless Hangers -a reminder of the innocent victims that were forced to throw their clothes behind.
-My mother was sorting those clothes in Auschwitz- Birkenau.
-I believe nothing ought to be treated as useless: neither simple objects as empty, used hangers nor the precious Human Beings lives… In many of my works I use copies of my mother’s 8 photographs of her lost family.
-Here I tore each photo in the middle and separated the torn parts from each other in memory of families that were torn apart.
-This is my act of “Kriah” (tearing in Hebrew).
+In many of my works I use copies of my mother’s 8 photos of her lost family.
+Here I tore each photo in the middle, separated the torn parts from each other in memory of families that were torn apart.
+It is my act of “Kriah” (tearing in Hebrew).
 A Jewish tradition, of tearing shirt, at funeral home, as an expression of grief and pain for a death of a close family relative.

 NOT A PICNIC BASKET (2016)